11 Legendary And Famous Blackjack Players

 Fed up with being banned for using his brain, he sued three casinos that banned him.
 A judge sided with him, ruling that card counting was not cheating.
 His book, titled “Million Dollar Blackjack”, contains all of his strategies and tricks that helped him keep track of so many cards while playing.
 He acknowledges the influence that Al Francesco had on his own success.

-– Blackjack Analyzer
+Stanford Wong – Blackjack Analyzer

+You can probably tell that this name was a pseudonym.
+It was the alias used by John Ferguson, and it references his time as a student at Stanford.
 He got his start playing blackjack back in the 1970s when he was still studying as a grad student and quickly realized that he could earn way more money in blackjack.

 He published a book on the topic, and wrote a program called the Blackjack Analyzer; he used this to help determine the odds of winning with any given deck and hand.